xymaxim/marc2bib/README.rst

 To parse a value of BibTeX tags (fields), we use so-called tag-functions.
-Currently ``marc2bib`` fully supports book BibTeX entries--the tag-functions are defined for the related required and optional tags.
+Currently ``marc2bib`` fully supports book BibTeX entries—the tag-functions are defined for the related required and optional tags.
 The user can extend or override them easily:

 .. code:: python